 Investors in an OEIC (or any collective investment scheme) are not allowed to have day to day control over the management of the OEIC fund property.

 See STSM101020 and STSM101030 for the meaning of an authorised investment fund.

 See STSM101010 for the meaning of a Collective Investment Scheme.

-Previous page

-Next page